bartekpacia/language-enforcer-bot/README.md

 `/remove yeah boii`

 ## How to run it?

+The bot is designed to run on [Google Cloud Platform](https://cloud.google.com/)'s [App Engine](https://cloud.google.com/appengine).
+Usually, setting everything correctly takes about 20-30 minutes.

+**Ready?
+It won't be hard:)**

 Do `git clone` and `npm install`.
 You'll also need to set a few environment variables and projects.